ygorelik/ydk-gen/README.md

 ## Building from Source

+### Installing third party dependencies

-If user platform is supported one, it is recommended to use `ydk-gen` script `install_ydk.sh`, in order to install third party software dependencies.
+If user platform is supported one, it is recommended to use `ydk-gen/install_ydk.sh` script.
+The script will also install Python virtual environment in default or specified location.

 ```
 # Clone ydk-gen from GitHub